OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 To quickly test one URL scheme you can open the URLs on Safari and observe how the app behaves.
 For example, if you write `tel://123456789` in the address bar of Safari, a pop up will appear with the *telephone number* and the options "Cancel" and "Call".
 If you press "Call" it will open the Phone app and directly make the call.

 You may also know already about pages that trigger custom URL schemes, you can just navigate normally to those pages and Safari will automatically ask when it finds a custom URL scheme.

+###### Using the Notes App

+As already seen in "Triggering Universal Links", you may use the Notes app and long press the links you've written in order to test custom URL schemes.
+Remember to exit the editing mode in order to be able to open them.
+Note that you can click or long press links including custom URL schemes only if the app is installed, if not they won't be highlighted as *clickable links*.

 ###### Using Frida